AnantharamanLab/METABOLIC/README.md

 #### <a name="docker_and_singularity_container_install"></a> Docker or Singularity container Installation:

-Mr. Tin Ho has initiated a project to help intalling METABOLIC in Docker or Singularity container.
-Here is the link **[https://github.com/tin6150/metabolic](https://github.com/tin6150/metabolic)**.
+Tin Ho has initiated a project to help intalling METABOLIC in Docker or Singularity container.

-**Notice**:  There can be discrepancies between his version of METABOLIC and our version due to upgrading from time to time.
+Instructions to install using the containers will be coming shortly.

 #### <a name="making_conda_environment"></a> Making conda environment: